tvast/ymple-commerce/README.md

 Contributing
 --------

-Ymple-Commerce is an Open Source project.
+YmpleCommerce is an Open Source project.

 If you want to contribute code to Ymple-Commerce, read the [CONTRIBUTING.md][7] file in this repository or read the [tutorials about contribution][8] on the documentation site.